Decoding the Teaspoon-Ounce Enigma: A full breakdown to Conversions

 Dealing with Different Units: Ounces and Milliliters

 Often, recipes or instructions might use milliliters (ml) instead of fluid ounces.
-In this case, an additional conversion step is needed.
-Remember that 1 fluid ounce is approximately equal to 29.57 milliliters.
+Consider this: remember that 1 fluid ounce is approximately equal to 29.
+But in this case, an additional conversion step is needed.
+57 milliliters.

 To convert from milliliters to teaspoons, first convert milliliters to fluid ounces, then use the 6 tsp/fl oz conversion factor.
-For example, to convert 59.14 ml to teaspoons:
+Take this: to convert 59.14 ml to teaspoons:

 - Convert ml to fl oz: 59.14 ml / 29.57 ml/fl oz ≈ 2 fl oz